International court backs Afghan war crimes probe | DW | 05.03.2020

 'Torture, rape and sexual violence'

-After a decades-long preliminary probe in Afghanistan, Bensouda asked judges in November 2017 to authorize an in depth investigation.
+After a decades-long preliminary probe in Afghanistan, Prosecutor Fatou Bensouda asked judges in November 2017 to authorize an in depth investigation.

 The ICC prosecutor said there is information that members of the US military and intelligence agencies "committed acts of torture, cruel treatment, outrages upon personal dignity, rape and sexual violence against conflict-related detainees in Afghanistan and other